AnzoDK/RPEngine/README.md

 ./dependency-builder --use-dev --Windows && make lib OS=Windows
 ```
 You should be able to build the DLL that you can use for what ever you want.

+## Cool idea, but you suck - Can I help you?
+I am always open to new ideas, and would, quite frankly, love if you helped me.
+There is just one condition - Please help me understand why you made the changes you've made, as I would love to learn more about the beautiful world of C++.
+<br>Thank you :)

 ## Usage
 The engine is coded in a way that makes it ~~harder~~ easier for everyone to understand and implement into your project.
 First and foremost you must include the header `RPEngine.h`.